9oelM/9oelM.github.io/_posts/2018-04-22-React-(5):-Creating-a-simple-gallery-and-answering-some-questions.md

 ---
 layout: post
-title: "React (5): Creating a simple gallery"
+title: "React (5): Creating a simple gallery and answering some questions"
 date: 2018-04-22 09:00:00 -0100
 categories: development
 ---